Overlap, matching, or entropy weights: what are we weighting for?: We do not always get what we expect

 This behavior of ATE is contrary to what we usually aim for, if we make an analogy with a rare-exposure study, where we use a large pool of controls to find better matches for the limited number of exposed cases.
-This is also counter-intuitive to what we often do when we use matching (either on the propensity score or on some covariates) and our target is the ATT or an ATT-like estimator \citep{stuart2010matching}.
+This is also counter-intuitive to our commom practice when using matching (either on the PS or on some covariates) and our target is the ATT or an ATT-like estimator \citep{stuart2010matching}.
 We match efficiently when we have at least as many controls as treated participants.
-Therefore, the over-reliance in estimating the (population) average treatment effect, using the ATE as estimand, when we have a smaller percentage of treated participants may systematically fails to reach our target of inference.
+Therefore, relying heavily on estimating the (population) ATE when we have a smaller percentage of treated participants may systematically fails to reach our target of inference.
 Fortunately, as indicated in Table \ref{tab:toy_effects}, that goal can be achieved by purposefully targeting a specific subpopulation of patients using a different set of weights.